SinghNavnoor/Classification_prediction_of_income/README.md

 - While this was a decent model with high True Positive, the next goal was to reduce the False Negative as much as possible.

 ## Clustering
-#### Clutering was applied to see if there were any interesting parterns in the dataset.
+#### Clutering was applied to see if there were any interesting patterns in the dataset.
-#### Running a loop we found four to be the best number of clusters.
+#### Running a loop to find the optimal number of clusters, we found four to be an acceptable number of clusters with low inertia and high silhouetter score. .
 ![inertia_sil_score_final](https://user-images.githubusercontent.com/86537623/209480219-97c41879-96d9-493a-b51c-52c0f67772ef.png)

 ### Results